British citizenship (accessible)

 Irish citizens: renewal of a British citizen passport

-There are some Irish citizens born in the Republic of Ireland before 1 January 1949 who have been issued with a British citizen (BC) passport in error when they renewed their previous British subject (BS) passport.
+There are some Irish citizens born in Ireland before 1 January 1949 who have been issued with a British citizen (BC) passport in error when they renewed their previous British subject (BS) passport.
 If an Irish citizen born before 1 January 1949 applies to renew or replace a British citizen passport you must check their passport history and if necessary, correct the customer’s British nationality status.

 Customers born in the UK or qualifying dependent territory

-This section tells HM Passport Office operational staff how to check if a customer born on or after 1 January 1983 in the UK (or born in a qualifying dependent territory also known as overseas territory on or after 21 May 2002) is a British citizen under section 1 of the British Nationality Act 1981.
+This section tells HM Passport Office operational staff how to check if a customer born on or after 1 January 1983 in the UK (or born in a qualifying territory also known as an overseas territory on or after 21 May 2002) is a British citizen under section 1 of the British Nationality Act 1981.

-Any customer entitled to British citizenship under section 1 of the British Nationality Act 1981 by being born in the UK on or after 1 January 1983 or in a qualifying overseas territory on or after 21 May 2002 will always be ‘otherwise than by descent’.
+Any customer entitled to British citizenship under section 1 of the British Nationality Act 1981 by being born in the UK on or after 1 January 1983 or in a qualifying overseas territory on or after 21 May 2002 will always be otherwise than by descent’.

 A qualifying overseas territory is defined in the British Nationality Act 1981 as being a British overseas territory other than the Sovereign Base Areas of Akrotiri and Dhekelia, Cyprus.